The Equation

 S2E13 - The Bishop Revival

-• Right before Alfred Hoffman grabs an apple from the Bishops' refrigerator in 'The Bishop Revival' there is a Rubik's Cube with three greens and one red on its side, a reference to the 'green-green-green-red' pattern from 'The Equation'.
+• Right before Alfred Hoffman grabs an apple from the Bishops' refrigerator in "The Bishop Revival" there is a Rubik's Cube with three greens and one red on its side, a reference to the 'green-green-green-red' pattern from "The Equation".
+(Image 1)

 Connection: Green-green-green-red